haydonryan/dell-fan-proxy/README.md

 Was able to plug the fan project in and use VIN to power the arduino.
 I did notice that power was going back into the computer though via the VIN when the usb was plugged into my laptop.
 Looks like I need a 1N4000 family diode to stop current going back into the computer from the arduino.
 I have a bunch of 1N4007 in one of the starter kits.
 Also realized that the minimum speed of 0 doesn't work well when the computer is off but IDRAC is on, so I changed the minimum speed to 20% this seems to work nicely with it off, and on - provides a reasonable amount of air, while not being super loud.

-I can't seem to get SDA /SCL reading the fan tach signal correctly - tried pulling them high with another 10kohm resistor, as well as different configurations (didn't try a pull down resistor though).
+I can't seem to get SDA /SCL reading the fan tach signal correctly - tried pulling them high with another 10k ohm resistor, as well as different configurations (didn't try a pull down resistor though).
 I ended up posting the question to reddit as it's beyond my level of understanding

 ## Sat Oct 23 2021
 This week did  lot of work - finished the hardware design up to a prototype design - still need to run all the tests on it.

-Software wise, converted the interrupt based aproach to a pooling one.
+Software wise, converted the interrupt based approach to a pooling one.
 That allowed me to move pins for the fan RPM to better suit the design.
 Also added an averaging function to smooth out some of the ripples in idrac/computer PWM detection.

 Next up will be some serious testing of both the prototype in the server but also the pcb design before that's sent off for manufacturing.